 The Company files income tax returns in the United States Federal jurisdiction and in various state and foreign jurisdictions.
-The Company is no longer subject to U.S. Federal income tax examinations for years before 2006 and is no longer subject to state and local, or foreign income tax examinations by tax authorities for years before 2004.
+The Company is no longer subject to U.S. Federal income tax examinations for years before 2008 and is no longer subject to state and local, or foreign income tax examinations by tax authorities for years before 2006.
+In international jurisdictions, similar rules apply to filed income tax returns, although the tax examination limitations and requirements may vary.
+The Company is no longer subject to audit by tax authorities for overseas jurisdictions for years prior to 2004.